 If you’ve ever wondered how to make this, then you’ve come to the right place.
 Similar to that of its more fatty counterpart potatoes dauphinoise, they have no cream in them which makes them a little healthier to eat.

 Scalloped potatoes are a delicious potato casserole dish where layers of thinly sliced potatoes are cooked with butter, cream, or milk and then baked until done.
 This recipe uses butter which I feel gives the perfect combination of crispiness on top and creaminess towards the bottom of the pan.

 It’s incredibly hard to find the origin of scalloped potatoes but what I did find was that there is an old English word, “collops”, which means meat slices.
-Collops is also related to the French word, escalope.
+Collops are also related to the French word, escalope.
 The word Collops over time came to mean slices, which were usually pretty thick.
 In the city of Yorkshire, there was a dish called “collops” which were thick slices of potatoes that were cooked until brown.

 Ingredients can vary depending on what you have available but here is that I used.